Share the page

 Funders

-Funded by the European Union, the primary objective of this second phase of the project is to improve the livelihoods and employment prospects of refugees and host communities in Turkey.
+The second phase of this project aims to improve the livelihoods and employment prospects of refugees and host communities in Türkiye.
 To achieve this, Expertise France supports the development of their skills through apprenticeship and vocational training, based on labour market needs.

 While work permits have been available since 2016, very few refugees are formally employed.
 Many of them work informally in low-skilled and low-paying jobs, particularly in sectors like manufacturing, construction, and hospitality, often under poor working conditions.